29/08/2024: ADF calls for action this International Overdose Awareness Day

 “We urge people taking any kind of illicit substance to be on high alert and take harm reduction precautions, including starting with a low dose, avoiding using alone, and having naloxone on hand.

 “Be aware of the signs of an opioid overdose which include slow or shallow breathing, bluish or greyish lips and complexion, and reduced consciousness.
-If you’re unsure, call triple zero immediately – ambulances are not required to involve the police.”
+If you’re unsure, call triple zero immediately, emergency services are there to help and can provide instructions over the phone.”

 For support or advice, visit adf.org.au or call the National Alcohol and Other Drug Hotline on 1800 250 015 .